5 Simple Steps to Improve Your Experience: Dealing with Gamer Rage

 When you simply can’t calm down, sometimes it can be a cathartic experience to take your anger out somewhere else.

-No, I'm not advocating shouting at your neighbor, but if you do find other activities alleviate stress for you, it might be a good idea to do just that.
+If you do find other activities alleviate stress for you, it might be a good idea to do just that.
 For those of you who own a boxing bag, the answer would seem obvious, but for those who don’t, taking a break from that challenging game and loading up another that you practically have a doctorate in could give you that much-needed relief from failing over and over.

 Once you have found your heart rate is back to normal, you can pour yourself a lemon iced-tea, light a candle, and try to tackle that unforgiving game again.